maoberlehner/markus-oberlehner-net/content/blog/acceptance-testing-with-nightwatch-and-cucumber-smart-step-definitions.md

 Although writing tests with Gherkin syntax is something you have to get used to, I begin to see the advantages of such a system.
 Having the specification of a feature written down in plain english, checked in directly into your repository, can be a huge advantage later on, when you're not quite sure why some feature is implemented in a certain way.

-In [the third part of this series](/blog/acceptance-testing-with-nightwatch-and-cucumber-browserstack/), we're going to integrate cross browser testing (powered by BrowserStack) into our Nichtwatch.js and Cucumber.js workflow, [follow me on Twitter](https://twitter.com/MaOberlehner) to not miss the next article.
+In [the third part of this series](/blog/acceptance-testing-with-nightwatch-and-cucumber-browserstack/), we're going to integrate cross-browser testing (powered by BrowserStack) into our Nichtwatch.js and Cucumber.js workflow, [follow me on Twitter](https://twitter.com/MaOberlehner) to not miss the next article.